 Consult your local estate agent and you'll soon have an idea of the budget you have to play around with in order to recoup your cost outlays.

 Image: A flat-roofed design for this loft allowed for a ‘floating’ opening with wall-to-wall glazing.
-Designed by Browning Architects, it cost £3,500 per sqm.
+It was designed by Browning Architects.

 Loft conversions can be pretty straightforward projects and yield one of the best returns on investment when it comes to adding an extra bedroom.